dourbit/blesstheos/README.md

 The bash-specific stuff should be contained in `use/bash.sh`.
 Though I have not tried using any of this with other shells.
 Try `.profile` instead?

+Run any of the `install` scripts only after you have sourced the above or started a new shell.
+A changed prompt would be a good indicator / confirmation.

 ## License